hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_synapse.html.markdown

 * `parameters` - (Optional) A map of parameters to associate with the Data Factory Linked Service Synapse.

 * `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Linked Service Synapse.

+The following supported arguments are specific to Azure File Storage Linked Service:

+* `connection_string` - (Required) The connection string in which to authenticate with the Synapse.

+* `key_vault_password_reference` - (Optional) A `key_vault_password_reference` block as defined below.
+Use this argument to store Synapse password in an existing Key Vault.
+It needs an existing Data Factory linked service to Key Vault.

 ---